Weyl images of Kantor pairs: Weyl images of SP-graded Kantor pairs

 Suppose next that $P$ is Jordan.
 If $\bP$ is Jordan, then we know that $P_i$ is a left and right ideal of $P$ for $i=0,1$; and hence, by \eqref{eq:ini}, $P_i$ is an ideal for $i=0,1$.
 Conversely, suppose that each $P_i$ is an ideal of $P$.
 Then $P = P_0 \oplus P_1$ is a direct sum of ideals; so by Proposition \ref{prop:reflect}, $\breve P = (P_0)^\op \oplus P_1$ is a direct sum of ideals and hence $\bP$ is Jordan. \end{proof}

 \begin{corollary} Suppose that $P$ is a simple Jordan pair with non-trivial SP-grading.
 Then $\bP$ is not Jordan. \end{corollary}

-There are many well-understood examples of simple Jordan pairs with non-trivial SP-gradings.
-In this way reflection produces many examples of SP-graded Kantor pairs that are not Jordan.
-We consider one such example in \Sec \ref{sec:skew}.
+There are many well-understood examples of simple Jordan pairs with non-trivial SP-gradings (for example simple Jordan pairs with a maximal non-invertible idempotent).
+In this way, reflection produces many examples of simple SP-graded Kantor pairs that are not Jordan.
+We consider one such example in Subsection \ref{subsec:KPskew}.